RobertLeisner/CodingBasics/doc/OOP_Basic_principles/OOP_Basic_principles.md

 If an objects is dependent of other objects we speak of dependecies the object requires.

-Properties are used to the describe properties as color, state or name of an object.
+Properties are used to the describe properties of the object as color, state or name of an object.

 Methods are giving activity to an object.
 A car object will have a StartEngine method i.e..